Gregory DePalma: Celebrity life

 On June 6, 1978, DePalma was indicted on state charges regarding the theatre's financial collapse.
 However, the first trial ended in a hung jury.
-Later in 1979, before the second trial, DePalma pleaded guilty bankruptcy fraud; one piece of evidence that helped the prosecution case was the picture with Sinatra.
+Later in 1979, before the second trial, DePalma pleaded guilty to bankruptcy fraud; one piece of evidence that helped the prosecution case was the picture with Sinatra.
 DePalma was sentenced to four years in prison.
 In the 1990s, DePalma was named a caporegime (captain).
 According to the FBI, he also visited imprisoned boss John Gotti while Gotti was incarcerated in 2001.

 Scores conviction

 In January 1999, both DePalma and son Craig pleaded guilty to racketeering charges.
 The charges were based on the Gambino takeover and extortion of Scores, a famous strip club in Manhattan.
 As with the Westchester Theatre, the Gambino plan was to drain the cash from Scores and then get out.
 On June 13, 1999, a federal judge sentenced DePalma to 70 months in federal prison, a light sentence due to DePalma's claims of poor health.
 The sentencing took place in DePalma's hospital room at Westchester Medical Center in Valhalla, New York.
 Later that day, the same judge sentenced Craig in court to 87 months in federal prison.
 In 2002, while still in prison, Craig attempted to hang himself and was left in a persistent vegetative state.
 He died in December 2010.